 Incubation period for ideas

-When we are diligently focused, our attention tends to be directed outward, toward the details of the problems we are trying to solve.
-While this pattern of attention is necessary when solving problems analytically, it prevents us from detecting the connections that lead to new, innovative insights.
+When we are very focused, our attention tends to be directed outward, toward the details of the problems we are trying to solve.
+While this pattern of attention is necessary to solve problems analytically, it prevents us from detecting the connections that lead to new, innovative insights.

 When our minds are at ease, we are more likely to direct the spotlight of attention inward.
 Only then remote associations and fresh ideas that were created by our subconscious mind will come to the surface.
 It is therefore extremely important to let things rest for a while after working hard on them.
 Scientists call this the incubation period of ideas.

 So, if you are in a relaxed state of mind, full of dopamine and not too focussed on the topic, your brain is most likely to give you your best, most creative ideas.